How to Become Nurse Educator

 What Is a Nurse Educator?

-The role of preparing the next generation of nurses, training them to care for the health of others, makes nurse educators a significant part of the healthcare community.
-With the differentcareer options available to nurse educators, this role is a worthwhile option for nurses interested in having an educational impact on the future of nursing.
+With the different career options available to nurse educators, this role is a worthwhile option for nurses interested in making an educational impact on the future of nursing.

 Steps to Becoming a Nurse Educator

-Before becoming an educator, nurses need to fulfill certain academic and professional experiences.
-An advanced nursing degree, direct experience as a registered nurse (RN), and certification are all required for those interested in becoming a nurse educator.
+Before becoming an educator, nurses need to fulfill academic and professional experience requirements.
+An advanced nursing degree, work experience as a registered nurse (RN), an active RN license, and certification are all required for those interested in becoming nurse educators.

 Earn a BSN Degree

 The first step in becoming a nurse educator is earning a bachelor of science in nursing (BSN).
-A typical BSN program takes four years to complete if attending class as a full-time student.
-Nurses who have earned their associate degree in nursing (ADN) can enroll in an RN-to-BSN program, which takes 1-2 years to complete.
+A typical BSN program takes four years to complete if you take classes full time.
+Nurses with an associate degree in nursing (ADN) can enroll in an RN-to-BSN program, which takes 1-2 years to complete.

-Accelerated BSN programs are available for those with a bachelor’s degree in a non-nursing field.
-An accelerated program can take up to 18 months to complete when taking classes full time.
+Accelerated BSN programs are available for those with bachelor’s degrees in non-nursing fields.
+An accelerated program can take up to 18 months of full-time enrollment.

-After completing a BSN program, graduates must pass the National Council Licensure Exam for RNs (NCLEX-RN) to be eligible to apply for an RN license.
-The exam tests a nurse’s ability to apply their knowledge by analyzing healthcare scenarios.
+After completing a BSN program, graduates must pass the National Council Licensure Exam for RNs (NCLEX-RN) to qualify for RN licensure.
+The exam tests nurses’ ability to apply their knowledge by analyzing healthcare scenarios.
 It consists of four parts: safety and effective care environment, health promotion and maintenance, psychosocial integrity, and physiological integrity.

-Nurse educators need to have a minimum of an MSN; however, some choose to earn their DNP.
-Earning a DNP provides nurses with additional opportunities, such as leading clinical studies, becoming a professor at more prestigious institutions, and being eligible to review colleagues
+A nurse educator needs a minimum of an MSN.
+However, many openings in nursing education require or prefer applicants to possess DNP degrees.
+Earning a DNP can provide additional opportunities, such as leading clinical studies, becoming a professor at more prestigious institutions, teaching at the MSN level, and being eligible to review colleagues.

 When enrolling in a graduate program, nurses will determine the educational role they want to pursue.
 These include clinical, instructional, and developmental.

-Clinical nurse educators work with nursing students in a hands-on capacity; instructional nurse educators teach in academic settings.
+Clinical nurse educators work with nursing students in a hands-on capacity, while instructional nurse educators teach in academic settings.
 Staff development nurses provide training for new staff members in various healthcare settings.

 Earn Specialty Certification